EDUCBA Logo

 Introduction to MySQL Self Join

-MySQL Self JOIN is an SQL statement that is used to intersect or join a table in the database to itself.
-Basically, a JOIN function combines two or more tables in SQL, but here Self Join is a regular Join that allows to combine records within a table based on a certain conditional expression.
-This type of joining of records with other records in the same table when a condition is matched is also called as a Unary relationship.
-Specially, here the Foreign key that exists in the table refers to the tables own Primary Key.
+The MySQL Self JOIN is an SQL statement that joins or intersects a table in the database to itself.
+Basically, a JOIN function combines two or more tables in SQL, but here Self Join is a regular Join that allows combining records within a table based on a certain conditional expression.
+We can refer to the act of joining records with other records in the same table, when a condition is matched, as a Unary relationship.
+Especially, here the Foreign key that exists in the table refers to the table’s own Primary Key.

 This means that a table row will join with every other row under a condition and this process is queried by a Self-Join SQL command.
 This Self Join in MySQL is a special kind of Join that is useful to query the hierarchical data and comparing records in the rows within a table.
 In the SQL statement query, we use Inner Join or Left Join Clauses with the Self Join to return a result set using any condition that satisfies.
 This is because it is difficult to refer more than one query for the same table.
 So, we have to use a different table alias to add a different name for the table when we use Self Join in MySQL otherwise the query displays an error when executed.